giuliabertoldo/mda_2023_monaco/README.md

 ### Team Monaco

 Note: data are not on the github repo.
-Create a local `data` folder in the repo with structure:
+Create a local `data` folder with structure:

 -- `data`